 #6 What about tasks dependencies?

 A lot of tasks are in dependencies, and your project could miss a deadline without controlling milestones.
 Let’s go with an example.
 A copywriter is responsible for content delivery.
-He missed his deadline; this deadline directly impacts designer who is responsible for design delivery to a front-end developer etc.
+He missed his deadline; this deadline directly impacts the designer who is responsible for design delivery to a front-end developer etc.

 Task dependency is a vital thing on your project.
 You can predict problems with deadlines; you can see who is within your team a problem or has a problem.
-And this is the reason why you need PM tool.
+And this is the reason why you need the PM tool.

 What is essential within Project Management tool?
 Why?